sdind/genome_annotation_workflow/README.md

 <br/>

 ## Configuration

-**Cluster Configuration**: This workflow is tailored for our specific SLURM cluster setup.
-Please adjust the profile settings accordingly.
-**Local Execution**: If you're interested in running this workflow locally, a customised version suitable for local environments is available at [WorkflowHub](https://workflowhub.eu/workflows/569).
+The workflow can run on both cluster and local environments.
+Resource requirements are simplified using presets in the resources.yaml file.
+While Snakemake utilizes threads by default, mem_mb and runtime are used specifically when running on a cluster.

-The workflow requires a configuration file (config.yaml) to specify the input and output directories, file paths, and other parameters.
-Make sure to update the configuration file with your specific paths and settings before running the workflow.
+Ensure you update the main configuration file (`config.yaml`) with your specific paths and settings before execution, and adjust resource management according to your machine's specifications.

 The following parameters have to be customized in the configuration file:
 * `asm`: The path to the genome assembly file.
 * `snakemake_dir_path`: The directory path where the Snakemake workflow files are located.